Signature of 2HDM at Higgs Factories: Introduction

+One-loop corrections of the Higgs boson couplings have been investigated in various models.
+QCD and electroweak corrections of $hf\bar{f}$ were calculated in the SM in Refs. \cite{Sakai:1980fa,Inami:1980qp,Drees:1989du,Fleischer:1980ub,Kniehl:1991ze}.
+Similar calculations had been done in various models beyond the SM like in the minimal supersymmetric SM (MSSM).
+Due to its sizeable SUSY-QCD effects, it was observed that $hf\bar{f}$ couplings can receive a large corrections \cite{Dabelstein:1995js,Haber:2000kq,Guasch:2001wv}.
+Moreover, $hf\bar{f}$ couplings had been intensively studied in the 2HDM \cite{Kanemura:2014dja,Arhrib:2004ak,Arhrib:2016snv}.
+In this work, we also examine the deviations of $hf\bar{f}$ ($f=b,\tau$) in both type-I and type-II scenarios and find these deviations are within the reach of future Higgs factories and are helpful to distinguish new physics models.

-The paper is organized as follows.
-In section 2, we review the Yukawa textures, scalar potential and Higgs self-couplings of the 2HDM model, as well as the theoretical and experimental constraints on the model.
+The plan of the paper is as follows.
+In section 2, we introduce the benchmark points of the 2HDM model.
 In section 3, we outline the framework of our calculation and specifies the renormalization scheme we will use.
 In section 4, we present the numerical results.
 We conclude this work in section 5.